 A site that sells cardstock sheets of blank, micro-perforated cards, in various sizes and styles.

 The first draft of a Windows-based deck editor from Eyecreate.

 Magic Set Editor supports the creation and printing of decks.
 It originally supported only Magic: The Gathering decks, but now can be extended to support a variety of CCGs.
 It features card backs that can be easily edited by any image editing program, and style markup sheets that can be somewhat easily edited by a text editor.

 Dvorak templates for MSE include a plain version and a black version.
 They're simple templates that can be duplicated if you wish to make one for your particular deck.

-For a more complex template with advanced options to change the style of the cards, there is a Generic template that can be used to create Dvorak decks.
+For a more complex template, with advanced options to change the look and feel of the cards, there is a Generic template that can be used to create Dvorak decks.